chrisdiggle1/football-quiz/README.md

 * The answers will highlight green of correct and red if incorrect
 * A correct and Incorrect score which increment by one depending on the answer you give
 * The 'Next Question' button once an answer has been selected
+* A 10 second timer for each question
 * Links to social media websites

 <details>